ceytek-labs/54grad-de-services-lite/README.md

 ## PKW Label Hybrid

-The **PKW Label Hybrid** API allows for automated generation of energy labels for hybrid vehicles.
+The **PKW Label Hybrid** allows for automated generation of energy labels for hybrid vehicles.
 It provides comprehensive details, including fuel consumption, electric consumption, CO2 emissions, and driving range.
 The generated labels meet the requirements set by the EnVKV (German Energy Consumption Labeling Ordinance), making it easier for car dealerships and manufacturers to comply with regulatory standards.

 This API reduces the need for manual label creation, ensuring accuracy and consistency for hybrid vehicle data.

 ### Example Usage

-Here are a few examples of how you can use the **PKWLabelFuel** class in your PHP projects to generate and display electric vehicle labels.
+Here are a few examples of how you can use the **PKWLabelHybrid** class in your PHP projects to generate and display electric vehicle labels.

 **[⬆ Back to services](#services)**